lindyonsproul/lindyonsproul.github.io/Swingcal.markdown

 ## The Basics

-SwingCal is a 1 unit Decal for UC Berkeley students.
+SwingCal is a 1 Unit Decal for UC Berkeley students.
 Taken Pass/No Pass, you will learn the fundamentals of swing

 Friday 6-8pm
 Esh?